SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 For example, when transitioning from a full screen share to the presenter on stage, using a cross dissolve makes the edit smoother.

+Feedback example: "Add in a cross dissolve to the next scene."

 ### 22. Transition - Fade

 Is a transition effect in which one video clip (or picture) fades out gradually as it blends into (or appear out of) a colour clip.

 For example, "Fade to Black" is commonly used to visually signal the end of a scene or when changing from one subject to another.

+Feedback example: "Fade in from black to start the video."

 ### 23. Video Rendering

 Is the operation by which the computer processes the edited sequence to allow for a full resolution preview to be watched.
 This includes all visual effects without the need of buffering and results in a smoother viewing experience during playback.

+Video rendering is similar to compiling code for developers.

 ### 24. Video Export